Friday, December 23, 2022

 Benediction: Being The Hands and Feet of God To The World (based on 1 Corinthians 12:27)

-As we go now to be God's presence in the world, may we open our minds to understand the needs around us.
-As we go now to be Christ's servants in the world, may we open our hands to share with all.
-As we go now to be the Spirit's hope for the world, may we open our hearts to welcome those who have no one to care for them.
+As we go now to be God's presence in the world, may our eyes be open so that we see the world as God sees it.
+As we go now to be Christ's hands and feet in the world, may our hearts be open to both give and receive.
+As we go now to be the Spirit's hope for the world, may our hearts be open so that we welcome all as having been wonderfully created in the Divine Image.

 Wednesday, August 10, 2022